Chadron authorities recover man’s body in city dams

 Haug said a preliminary investigation of the scene, physical evidence and witness interviews lead authorities to believe foul play is not a factor in the man’s death.
 An investigation remains underway, and an autopsy and toxicological screening test have been ordered.

-Investigators are asking anyone who may have seen Kutscara or his red 2011 red GMC pickup at the city dams in the late night hours of Sept.
+Investigators are asking anyone who may have seen Kutschara or his red 2011 GMC pickup at the city dams in the late night hours of Sept.
 19 or the early morning hours of Sept.
 20 are asked to contact the Chadron Police Department, 308-432-0510.